NatTuck/hw-quest/content/classes/2023-09/cs4140/syllabus.md

 report, reflecting the report itself and their individual contributions as reported by themselves and their teammates.

+Report templates will be provided through an online system called Inkfish.
+All assignments must be submitted through that system.
+Unsolicited emailed assignments will not be accepted.

 Each week there may be assigned tasks or new project requirements which will be reported on in one or both of that week's reports.
 Not doing the task or managing the requirement will lose you points.